 Unsafe Working Conditions

-Accidents Due to Unsafe Working Conditions
+Were you Injured Due to Unsafe Working Conditions?

 As an employee, you have the right to be provided with a safe place to work.
 This is true whether you are employed on a construction site, in a factory, or in an office.
 Your employer is required to provide a safe environment by various labor and worker protection laws, as well as detailed guidelines set forth by the Occupational Safety and Health Administration (OSHA).

 Unfortunately, sometimes unsafe working conditions can and do occur.
 When this happens, you may be able to recover compensation if you suffer a work-related injury.
 Texas has workers’ compensation legislation in place requiring workers to resolve claims with their employers through workers’ comp, but in some cases, it may be possible to explore lawsuit options that can allow you broader recovery when there are unsafe working conditions in place.